 Selling real estate in New York City can be a high-stakes game.
 With property values and buyer preferences in a constant state of flux, it takes some careful research to arrive at the right price to set for your apartment.

-Research your neighborhoods selling pointsResearch your neighborhoods selling points
+Research your neighborhood selling pointsResearch your neighborhood selling points

 Compare your building type with similar buildings.Compare your building type with similar buildings.